 Brief summary about PMP – So that you know what we are dealing with:

-- PMP is a trademark certification issued by PMI org and is a world-renowned project management certification that can be practised across domains, industries, and geographies.
+- PMP certificate is a trademark certification issued by PMI org and is a world-renowned project management certification that can be practised across domains, industries, and geographies.